ChelmsfordMakerspace/space/Docs/LanPartyPlan.md

 - MVP/Top3 Player: 1pt (Not awarded if either below are awarded)
 - Top of Team: 2pt
 - Top of Server: 1pt
-At the end of the event, points are tallyed for each player.
+At the end of the event, points are tallied for each player.
 1st, 2nd and 3rd positions are awarded *something*.
 Hopefully later on a montage of the LAN party is edited together with demo files of good moments along with recordings.